dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-vs-pipelines.md

 ## Agents and runners

-Before you examine pipelines themselves, you must consider how these pipelines _execute_.
+Before you examine pipelines themselves, you should consider how these pipelines _execute_.
 Both GitHub Actions and Azure Pipelines are really _orchestration engines_: when a pipeline is triggered, the system finds an "agent" and tells the agent to execute the jobs defined in the pipeline file.

 Azure Pipelines run on _agents_.
 The agent is written in .NET, so it will run wherever .NET can run: Windows, Mac and Linux.
 Agents can even run in containers!
 Agents are registered to a [pool](https://docs.microsoft.com/azure/devops/pipelines/agents/pools-queues?view=azure-devops) in Azure Pipelines or to a repository or organization in GitHub.
 Agents can be _hosted_ or _private_.